 - Scientific rigour: reliable and trustworthy information, robust and unbiased design, methodology and analysis.

 - How constructive and substantial were the comments received on the submissions; were most comments just “good job” or were there substantial conversations initiated.

 We then tallied the scores from each jury member, for each submission, and came to a total score for each, determining the participants for the Next Generation Agri-Summit (50) and the N-GAGE champions (5).

-Those selected for the Next Generation Agri-Summit are being offered a fully sponsored trip to Ghent to participate in life-changing week of learning, networking and fun.
-The primary goals of the Agri-Summit are to:
+Those selected for the Next Generation Agri-Summit were offered a fully sponsored trip to Ghent to participate in life-changing week of learning, networking and fun.
+The primary goals of the Agri-Summit were to:

 - empower young scientists to explore innovative ideas to promote sustainable crop protection,

 - provide youth with the tools to build and engage in impactful projects, and